nicknickmak/Dynamic-Resume/README.md

 - Allow options for choosing different items to add
 - Generate a cover letter/template based off job description and resume
 - Warning if a job requires skills that I don't have

+## Setup
+Start by running:

+    \.install-requirements.bat

+Make sure you get the .env file from the owner.
+- This includes important secrets like the OpenAI API Key and prompts

+Finally run:

+    python .\resume-builder.py